MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-subscription-do-i-have.md

     > [!NOTE]
     > If you have subscriptions that have expired or have been disabled, they'll be listed based on their current state.

-::: moniker range="o365-worldwide"

-## Use the admin center (preview) to determine what subscriptions you have

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
-For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

-1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

-2. Your subscriptions are displayed on the **Products & services** page, together with the subscription name, information about the subscription, and its status.
-To see a condensed view, choose **Table view**.

-::: moniker-end

 ## Related topics